The Song of Hiawatha: Historical Iroquois Hiawatha

-Apparently, no connection, apart from name, exists between Longfellow's hero and the sixteenth-century Iroquois chief Hiawatha who co-founded the Iroquois League.
+Apparently, no connection, apart from name, exists between Longfellow's hero and the legendary Iroquois chief Hiawatha who co-founded the Iroquois League.
 Longfellow took the name from works by Schoolcraft, whom he acknowledged as his main source.
 In his notes to the poem, Longfellow cites Schoolcraft:

 a tradition prevalent among the North American Indians, of a personage of miraculous birth, who was sent among them to clear their rivers, forests, and fishing-grounds, and to teach them the arts of peace.
 He was known among different tribes by the several names of Michabou, Chiabo, Manabozo, Tarenyawagon, and Hiawatha.Longfellow's notes make no reference to the Iroquois or the Iroquois League or to any historical personage.

-However, according to ethnographer Horatio Hale (1817–1896), there was a longstanding confusion between the Iroquois leader Hiawatha and the Iroquois deity Aronhiawagon because of "an accidental similarity in the Onondaga dialect between [their names]."
+However, according to 19th century ethnographer Horatio Hale, there was a longstanding confusion between the Iroquois leader Hiawatha and the Iroquois deity Aronhiawagon because of "an accidental similarity in the Onondaga dialect between [their names]."
 The deity, he says, was variously known as Aronhiawagon, Tearonhiaonagon, Taonhiawagi, or Tahiawagi; the historical Iroquois leader, as Hiawatha, Tayonwatha or Thannawege.
 Schoolcraft "made confusion worse ... by transferring the hero to a distant region and identifying him with Manabozho, a fantastic divinity of the Ojibways.
 [Schoolcraft's book] has not in it a single fact or fiction relating either to Hiawatha himself or to the Iroquois deity Aronhiawagon."

 In 1856, Schoolcraft published The Myth of Hiawatha and Other Oral Legends Mythologic and Allegoric of the North American Indians, reprinting (with a few changes) stories previously published in his Algic Researches and other works.
 Schoolcraft dedicated the book to Longfellow, whose work he praised highly.

-The U.S. Forest Service has said that both the historical and poetic figures are the sources of the name for the Hiawatha National Forest.
+The US Forest Service has said that both the historical and poetic figures are the sources of the name for the Hiawatha National Forest.

-Indian words recorded by Longfellow
+Indian words used

-Longfellow cites the Indian words he used as from the works by Henry Rowe Schoolcraft.
+Longfellow cites the Indian words he used as from the works by Schoolcraft.
 The majority of the words were Ojibwa, with a few from the Dakota, Cree and Onondaga languages.

 Though the majority of the Native American words included in the text accurately reflect pronunciation and definitions, some words appear incomplete.
 For example, the Ojibway words for "blueberry" are miin (plural: miinan) for the berries and miinagaawanzh (plural: miinagaawanzhiig) for the bush upon which the berries grow.
 Longfellow uses Meenah'ga, which appears to be a partial form for the bush, but he uses the word to mean the berry.
 Critics believe such mistakes are likely attributable to Schoolcraft (who was often careless about details) or to what always happens when someone who does not understand the nuances of a language and its grammar tries to use select words out of context.